torypeterschild/tic-tac-toe/README.md

 ##License

-markov-text-generator is licensed under the MIT License.
+tic-tac-toe is licensed under the MIT License.
 See LICENSE for more information.